-When it comes to raising money, "email fundraising" or sending emails to your email list, will outperform most other digital marketing tactics—including social media.
+When it comes to raising money, "email fundraising" or sending church newsletters, will outperform most other digital marketing tactics—including social media.

 Here are just a few statistics that prove our point: